How to Qualify as a Full Status or Principal Real Estate Agent

 Step 1: Preparing for the Journey

-Before you can study to become a qualified estate agent, you must:
+Before you can study to become a property practitioner, you must:

-- Get a job as an intern estate agent with a registered Estate Agency
+- Get a job as a candidate property practitioner with a registered Estate Agency

 - Receive your Fidelity Fund Certificate (FFC).